werelaxe/writeups/ructfe-2017.md

 ## Description

-The Pirate Bay web service is intended for the share torrent files.
-Written in **python 3.5** as programming language, **cherrypy** as web framework and **sqlite3** as database client.
-Service provides us the opportunity to mark file as private.
+The Pirate Bay is a web-service for sharing torrent files.
+It is Written in **Python 3.5** as the programming language, **CherryPy** as the web framework and **sqlite3** as the database client.
+Service allows us mark file as private.
 Private files are available only for user who uploaded this files.
 Flags are comments in private torrent files.

 ## Vulnerability
 There is a classic SQL injection.
 All content of fields on web pages and user data are escaped excludes the fields from the torrent file.